-Tourists warned to avoid top Indian site
+Tourists warned to avoid top Indian getaway

 Travel agencies across India have also had to dissuade clients from going to Shimla.
 Agent Pratik Chawla said he would ask clients to "avoid the city at this time".

-Tourists flock to Shimla, in the foothills of the Himalayas, to escape the heat of the Indian summer.
+Many tourists flock to Shimla, in the foothills of the Himalayas, to escape the heat of the Indian summer.

-Water availability in India's 91 reservoirs is at its lowest in a decade, with stocks at a paltry 29% of their total storage capacity, according to the Central Water Commission.
-Some 85% of the country's drinking water comes from aquifers, but their levels are falling, according to WaterAid.

-Thousands of villagers in the drought-hit state of Maharashtra depend on tankers for water, and states like Tamil Nadu and Karnataka have spent more than a century arguing over ownership of river waters.